Resource guide for medication aide requirements by state

 Iowa

 To become a medication aide in Iowa, candidates must first complete an approved training course or pass the medication aide challenge exam.
 Unlike many other states, Iowa does not require previous experience as a certified nursing assistant.
+Nursing students or graduates can take a challenge exam in place of completing the training program.

 Kansas